 Susan and her two children, Miller and Max, live in Snow Hill.
 In her spare time, Susan enjoys reading, cooking, going to the beach, and spending time with her friends and family.
 She is also active in school and civic organizations and currently leads her son’s scout troop as Den Leader.

 Felicia Pressly joined Carolina Junior Cotillions in the 2006-2007 Cotillion Season.
-She supports Mrs. Cherry through scheduling Goldsboro Cotillion Marshals and by assisting with dance programs.
-As a young girl, Mrs. Pressly’s mother encouraged her to “Dance as if no was watching”; after participating in Cotillion herself, Mrs. Pressly added this to mother’s advice—“But prepare as if the world is your audience!”
+She supports Mrs. Cherry with business and office administration and the Goldsboro Cotillion implementation.
+As a young girl, Mrs. Pressly’s mother encouraged her to “Dance as if no one is watching”; after participating in Cotillion herself, Mrs. Pressly added this to mother’s advice—“But prepare as if the world is your audience!”
 Mrs. Pressly has worked side-by-side with Mrs. Cherry and the rest of the Carolina Junior Cotillions team to help transform many shy, self-conscious children into confident, mannered teenagers.

 Mrs. Pressly worked as a Cotillion Marshal in high school after moving to Kinston from Charleston, S.C.
 She danced for sixteen years.
 She graduated from East Carolina University (Greenville, N.C.) with a degree in Child Life.
 Most recently, Mrs. Pressly worked for Lenoir County Schools as its Family Literacy/Preschool Coordinator.